Dukes of Windsor: History

 Second album Minus was released through Island Records in Australia in late 2008.
 To record the album, the band reunited with Pelle and Eskil, travelling to Tonteknik Studios in the Swedish winter.
 The album's title both represents these sub-zero temperatures, as well as the fresh clinical approach to the album.
 The stark sound is balanced with warm synth textures and vocals.

 After the release of Minus, the band took in a string of sell-out gigs in capital cities, as well as completing dates nationally with Sneaky Sound System, Sam Sparro, The Music and The Vines.
 The band also featured heavily on Australian national broadcaster Triple J, with two Number One Most Played songs, and television performances on both Rove Live ("It's a War") and The Footy Show ("Get It").
 Three singles were released from Minus, including "It's a War", "Get It" (both 2008), and "Runaway" (2009).
 The video clip for "Runaway" was also featured as a Ripe Clip of the Week on national music television channel Channel [V].

+In the video game Midnight Club: Los Angeles (2008) one of his songs makes an appearance which is the song is In The Wild.

 In December 2009 the band relocated to Berlin, Germany to continue writing their third full-length album.
 After signing a management and joint venture deal with local indie label Motor Music, they also released the album It's a War, an album of selected songs from both Minus and The Others.
 Since then, they are preparing to self-produce their next full-length album.